 Because of the complexities of balancing class sizes, staffing, room allocations, etc., the school reserves the right to adjust any student schedule to better meet overall needs.
 The master schedule of classes is determined by completed registration requests from students and is considered by the administration to be final.
-Communication about student course selections are sent out via the Pupil Personnel Services department- All programs and course selections should be discussed by the student, parent/guardians and home school counselors.
+Communication about student course selections are sent out via the Pupil Personnel Services department.
+Students entering grade 10 should select a three-year sequence in a particular area of career and technical education.
+All programs and course selections should be discussed by the student, parent/guardians and home school counselors.
+Therefore, changes in course requests or class assignments will not be accepted for any reasons other than: (a) computer error; (b) rescheduling due to failures; (c) rescheduling to accommodate courses completed in summer school, and (d) Administrator approval.
+Because of the complexities of balancing class sizes, staffing, room allocations, etc., the school reserves the right to adjust any student schedule to better meet overall needs.
+The master schedule of classes is determined by completed registration requests from students and is considered by the administration to be final.
+Communication about student course selections are sent out via the Pupil Personnel Services department.
+All programs and course selections should be discussed by the student, parent/quardians and home school counselors.
 Therefore, changes in course requests after the student selection window has closed will not be permitted unless it is for one of the following reasons: (a) rescheduling due to failures (b) rescheduling to accommodate courses completed in summer school (c) rescheduling due to selection for a specialized program (d) rescheduling due to a course that will not be offered or (e) administrator approval.
 Once the new school year begins, a student may drop a course and transfer to another course up to the 1st ten school days of the semester with parent/guardian permission, teacher consultation and approval by the Principal or designee pending availability in other courses.
 Administration may transfer a student after 10 days in extenuating circumstances.
 Level changes are typically done at semester, but can be made prior to the conclusion of the 1st quarter of the semester.
-All level changes are reviewed and require parent/guardian, teacher, and counselor input.
+All level changes are reviewed and require parent, teacher, and counselor input.
 In addition, seating capacity for level changes need to be considered.
 Building administrators must approve all level changes.